Table of Contents

 Studies on the anticancer effects of allspice have focused on colon, breast, prostate, gastric, duodenal, and gastric cancers.

-Studies on breast cancer cell lines, for instance, indicate that allspice extract promotes autophagy.
+For instance, studies on breast cancer cell lines indicate that allspice extract promotes autophagy.
 Your body uses autophagy to eliminate unwanted or damaged cells, including cancerous cells, by degrading them.

 While gastric cancer cell lines were affected by allspice extracts' ability to inhibit the growth of Helicobacter pylori, a bacterium thought to be carcinogenic, prostate cancer cells tended to be eliminated through apoptosis.